 Target Group: Outstanding early-career (doctorate completed within the past 12 years) international scientists from outside TUM who intend to explore innovative, high-risk topics in their scientific research areas together with a TUM Research Group are eligible for a TUM-IAS Hans Fischer Fellowship.
+Proposals related to the field of sustainability are encouraged and very welcomed.
 It is not possible to apply for the Fellowship on one's own, but a nomination must be made by a TUM professor who acts as a host and close collaboration partner at TUM.
 At the time of nomination, nominees should expect to remain employed at their home institution for the duration of their Fellowship.
 The proposal is to be submitted jointly by the nominee and the planned TUM host.